sunny7899/sunny7899/README.md

 <!--
 **sunny7899/sunny7899** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+## Applications that I have worked on
+Following websites were designed, programmed and delievered my me:<br>

-Here are some ideas to get you started:
+Image(thumbnail) with caption and link (In Progress) Here are some ideas to get you started:
 - 🤔 I’m looking for help with ...
 - 😄 Pronouns: ...